SAFE-IMM: Robust and Lightweight Radar-Based Object Tracking on Mobile Platforms: Experiments

 \subsection{Simulation Result}

 The SAFE-IMM is evaluated with two noise profiles for Profile 1 (2.0$\, $m, 0.01$\, $m/s) and Profile 2 (0.01$\, $m, 2.0$\, $m/s).
-For Profile 1, SAFE-IMM yields the lowest overall RMSEs $[0.135,0.179]\, $m (pos) and $[0.120,0.014]\, $m/s (vel), mean OSPA \(1.070\); and follows the same trend for localization \(0.292\) and cardinality \(0.667\).
+For Profile 1, SAFE-IMM yields the lowest mean RMSE $[0.135,0.179]\, $m (pos) and $[0.120,0.014]\, $m/s (vel), mean OSPA \(1.070\); and follows the same trend for localization \(0.292\) and cardinality \(0.667\).
 It outperforms nonlinear and baseline IMMs in position RMSE and OSPA with \(100\%\) $\varepsilon$-gate compliance.
-Table~\ref{tab:mot_rmse_ospa} summarizes per-target scores.
+Table~\ref{tab:mot_rmse_ospa} summarizes per-target scores and Fig.~\ref{fig:alltracks} shows MOT tracks for both profiles.

-Under Profile 2, SAFE-IMM preserves \(100\%\) $\varepsilon$-gate compliance; Fig.~\ref{fig:alltracks} shows MOT tracks for both profiles.
-In this case, overall RMSE close to \([0.017,0.012]\)m (pos) and \([0.180,0.117]\)m/s (vel), mean OSPA \(0.683\).
-The OSPA localization and cardinality are also similar.
+Under Profile 2, mean RMSE close to \([0.017,0.012]\)\,m (pos) and \([0.180,0.117]\)\,m/s (vel), with mean OSPA of 0.683 and 100\% $\varepsilon$-gate compliance.
 The RMSE for T2 and T3 is higher than that of baseline models.
-When velocity noise dominates, SAFE-IMM’s conservative WTA triggers more switches and sacrifices a bit of RMSE; nuScenes still shows net MOT gains (see Fig.~\ref{fig:modelprob}).
-The overall OSPA metrics for baseline, nonlinear, and SAFE-IMM are close.
+When velocity noise dominates, SAFE-IMM’s conservative WTA triggers more switches and sacrifices a bit of RMSE (see Fig.~\ref{fig:modelprob}).
+The OSPA metrics for baseline, nonlinear, and SAFE-IMM are close.
 SAFE-IMM has better localization and cardinality for T1 and slightly lower for T2 and T3 against the other two trackers.
 Table~\ref{tab:mot_rmse_ospa_new} reports per-target values.
 In Fig.~\ref{fig:modelprob}, T2 shows the per-step model probabilities, winner index, and WTA events in SAFE-IMM.
-For profile 1, model 1 dominates with only brief switching near \(t{\approx}11\)s; the blue stem markers indicate WTA fires, which consistently selected Model 1 in \(299/300\) frames (min margin \(1.99\)).
-In profile 2, more frequent switching occurs around \(t{\approx}10\)-15s, where model 2 intermittently wins, resulting in higher RMSE; the WTA mechanism still fired in \(299/300\) frames, ultimately committing to model 2 (min margin \(1.62\)), ensuring 100\% compliance.
+For Profile 1, Model 1 dominates with only brief switching near \(t{\approx}11\,\)s; the blue stem markers indicate WTA fires, which consistently selected Model 1 in \(299/300\) frames (min margin 1.99).
+In Profile 2, more frequent switching occurs around \(t{\approx}10\)-15\,s, where Model 2 intermittently wins, resulting in higher RMSE; the WTA mechanism still fired in \(299/300\) frames, ultimately committing to Model 2 (min margin 1.62), ensuring 100\% compliance.